mit-mc-clas12/documentation/README.md

 1. script testRelease  will install everything inside a "test" directories on  /web_interface and /group and copy indexMaintanance.php to index.php
 2. need to copy the files from 	cp /u/group/clas/www/gemc/html/web_interface/stats_results/* to the new stats_results.
 Notice: sym links will not work
 3. copy mysql perm files in ../Submit
-3. alter table CLAS12OCR.submissions auto_increment = 220;
+4. alter table CLAS12OCR.submissions auto_increment = 220;
+5. copy users tables into new one
-3. change osgQuery or use the test version to pick up the correct directory
+6. change osgQuery or use the test version to pick up the correct directory
-3. update permission so gemc can write
+7. update permission so gemc can write
-3. update    gemcSubmitCron.sh (or create gemcSubmitCronTest.sh)  	cd /group/clas12/SubMit/test/SubMit/server
+8. update    gemcSubmitCron.sh (or create gemcSubmitCronTest.sh)  	cd /group/clas12/SubMit/test/SubMit/server
-4. after test: installRelease  will remove test and install all relevant files  on  /web_interface and /group
+9. after test: installRelease  will remove test and install all relevant files  on  /web_interface and /group

 # HT Condor